 Disadvantages of an LLC

 - company accounts will be made public

-- accounts are more complicated, meaning that you’ll likely need an accountant
+- accounts are more complicated, even sole traders might need an accountant

 Frequently asked questions about limited liability companies